afxr/afxr.github.io/_posts/2024-09-10-first-post.md

 ---
 layout: default
-title: First Post
+title: whoami /all
 ---

-# First Post
+# whoami /all

-Test post
+Who??